endigo9740/endigo-design/src/pages/works/brain-bones/branding.md

   ]
 ---

 Over the course of two years, I participated in and managed development and design efforts for Brain & Bones.
-I served as VP of Engineering, which involved managing an extremely talented set of team of developers.
+I served as VP of Engineering, which involved managing an extremely talented team of developers.
 Our task was overseeing the core SaaS platform, managing the user-facing web apps, as well as building the Speed Trivia game client.
 I created all branding and design guidelines, which includes the UX and visual identity for each unique product.